mumrah/guice-jcl/README.md

 # Example of using Guice with JCL

-This is a sample project to demonstrate how to use Google Guide dependency injection with JCL (JarClassLoader).
+This is a sample project to demonstrate how to use [Google Guice](https://github.com/google/guice) dependency injection with [JCL](https://github.com/kamranzafar/JCL) (JarClassLoader).

 ## How it works